CityofToronto/bdit_tt_request_app/backend/README.md

 Declares the database model (postgres), created using the sqlalchemy package.
 Includes fields `link_dir`, `link_id`, `st_name`, `source`, `target`, `length`, `geom`

 ## `parse_util.py`
+Utility functions that parse travel time requests to the app by users

 ## `routes.py`
 Contains Also has URL routes for functions in the backend with Flask.